 The Run On column contains a drop menu for each plug-in.
-Specify which card type (UAD-2 or UAD-1) the plug-in will load onto with the Run On drop menu.
-Click the disclosure triangle to see the menu, then drag and release on the desired card type.
-Tip: Hold Shift when specifying a card to quickly change all plug-ins in the list to that card type.
-If only one card type (UAD-2 or UAD-1) is installed, the disclosure triangle is not displayed and the drop menu is unavailable.
+Specify which device type (UAD-2 or UAD-1) the plug-in will load onto with the Run On drop menu.
+Click the disclosure triangle to see the menu, then drag and release on the desired device type.
+Tip: Hold Shift when specifying a device to quickly change all plug-ins in the list to that device type.
+If only one device type (UAD-2 or UAD-1) is installed, the disclosure triangle is not displayed and the drop menu is unavailable.
 Note: The Run On menu should not be used dynamically; it is designed to be "set and forget" because the value is not stored within sessions.
 Help Column

 Buy Column If the computer is connected to the internet, clicking Buy links to the plug-in product pages at the UA online store.
 See "UA Online Store" on page 51 for purchasing details.
-Configuration Panel The UAD Configuration Panel is where most of the global UAD settings and preferences are specified.
-Refer to Figure 12 on page 70 for the parameter descriptions.
+Configuration Panel The UAD Configuration Panel is where most of the global UAD settings and preferences are specified for all UAD devices.
+Refer to Figure 12 on page 71 for the parameter descriptions.
 The parameters that are displayed in the Configuration Panel are dependent upon the UAD hardware that is currently installed and the OS platform (Windows or Mac).
-For example, if you have only UAD-2 cards installed in a Windows system, you will not see the UAD-1 or Macintosh parameters.
+For example, if you have only UAD-2 devices installed in a Windows system, you will not see the UAD-1 or Mac parameters.
+Note: All UAD-2 parameters apply to UAD-2 PCle cards, UAD-2 SOLO/Laptop, and UAD-2 Satellite unless otherwise noted.

 Figure 12.
 The UAD Configuration panel DSP Load Limiting Overview Without UAD Powered Plug-Ins installed, overloading the host system with native (host based) plug-ins can cause dropouts and possibly system lockup.
 Steinberg hosts, for example, provide a switch that allows you to trade latency for stability when the system is overloaded.
 Similarly, the UAD DSP load cannot exceed 100% without unpredictable behavior.
 With the Limit DSP Load feature, the UAD DSP can also be limited so the load cannot exceed 100%, thereby increasing overall system stability in high load situations.
 With very heavy UAD loads, DSP load limiting may also improve host CPU performance.
 There are many variables that affect DSP load (sample rate, buffer size, parameter values, mono/stereo, automation, host system, etc).
 Although these variables are taken into account, the resulting measurement cannot be absolutely accurate.
 This is due to variations in system configurations, specifically PCI/PCIe bus loading which is impossible to predict.
 Systems that are heavily loaded due to the presence of other devices or suboptimal configuration may cause additional DSP loading that cannot be predicted by the UAD plug-in load calculator.
 The DSP load limit should be reduced in this case.
 It is possible for certain (non-typical) conditions to be met where another UAD plug-in can't be added, even when the UAD Meter says you should have DSP available when compared to the DSP Load Limit value.
 Note: When Limit DSP Load is enabled and the DSP load limit is exceeded when instantiating a new UAD plug-in, an overload message will appear and the plug-in toolbar will display "DISABLED."
 Even though its interface will load, the plug-in will not process audio.
-UAD-2 DSP Settings in this area apply to the UAD-2 card only.
-If no UAD-2 card(s) are installed, these settings are not displayed.
+UAD-2 DSP Settings in this area apply to UAD-2 devices only.
+If no UAD-2 device(s) are installed, these settings are not displayed.
+Note: UAD-2 DSP parameters apply to UAD-2 PCIe cards, UAD-2 SOLO/Laptop, and UAD-2 Satellite unless otherwise noted.
 Limit DSP Load